Osvaldo Pugliese: Political views

 Pugliese was outspoken in his political opinions.
 His communist sympathies, though never violent, at times earned him the hostility of those in power.
-Populist President Juan Perón is said to have had labor union heavies once intimidate Pugliese by locking him in a sinking boat, rescuing him at the last minute; though the alleged 1949 incident has never been proven (Pugliese, likewise, seldom spoke of it publicly), the day Pres.
-Perón awarded the great pianist the Order of May (Argentina's highest civilian award), he embraced Pugliese, saying: "Thank you, maestro, for forgiving".
-Pugliese reportedly responded, "Forgive what?".

 “The exact reason why Osvaldo Pugliese was imprisoned the first time was never known, a fact that did not occur during the Perón government but before, in 1939, when he was preparing to debut with his orchestra at the inauguration of the new headquarters of the Communist Party”..."They wanted to punish the rebellion by imprisoning a prestigious figure on the left." according to the writer Enrique Medina.
 It is known: at the police station he was treated with respect, invited to drink mate in the officer's office and they went to look for “tortitas negras”, which he liked.
 After a few days, freedom, the expected debut now at the National Theater and the confession of the police that they had "felt honored to be with such an artist."

 The idea of the red carnation on the piano was born: if Pugliese was in prison, the orchestra played the same, without a pianist.
 It has been said that it was proposed by Negro Mella, then presenter and reciter and later replaced by Eduardo Moreno, the author of the lyrics of Recuerdo.
 However, other testimonies –Petit de Murat, García Jiménez, Jauretche- pierced that story: yes, the carnation was placed on the piano, but many times Don Osvaldo appeared later, gave the flower to some lady in the audience.

 He was a member of the Communist Party starting in 1936.
 He also managed to help create "Sociedad de Músicos y Artistas Afines" to increase job stability and wages for musicians.